Inside: Healthy Green Tea Smoothie rich in antioxidants and vitamin C without added sugars that will light up your mornings.

 - 1 cup chopped frozen pineapple

 If you try this recipe, let us know!
-Leave your comment or take a picture and add the hashtag #nashifood in Instagram.
-We love to see what you are preparing in your kitchens.
+Leave your comment below, we love to see what you are preparing in your kitchens.

 Comparte tu amor por la comida!